buzzbangorg/bsbang-frontend/README.md

 ## About ##

 This is the frontend to the extremely alpha Buzzbang project indexing [Bioschemas](http://bioschemas.org) markup.
-For more information about Bioschemas and Buzzbang, please see the [Buzzbang crawler wiki](https://github.com/justinccdev/bsbang-crawler/wiki).
+Please see https://github.com/buzzbangorg/buzzbang-doc/wiki for more information.

 The main site running this frontend is at http://buzzbang.science